timescale/docs/promscale/send-data/opentelemetry.md

 You can configure OpenTelemetry Collector to forward traces and metrics to Promscale.
-Promscale listens to OTLP traces on the port you specify in the `tracing.otlp.server-address` parameter, the default port is`:9202`.
-Promscale listens to Prometheus metrics on the port you specify in the `web.listen-address` parameter, the default port is `:9201` when you start the Promscale connector.
+Promscale listens to OTLP traces on the port you specify in the `tracing.otlp.server-address` parameter, the default port is `9202`.
+Promscale listens to Prometheus metrics on the port you specify in the `web.listen-address` parameter, the default port is `9201` when you start the Promscale connector.

 Configure the following in OpenTelemetry Collector configuration file: